-- The trick to avoiding paint leakage so it won’t ooze under your stencil.
+- The quick trick to avoiding paint leakage so it won’t ooze under your stencil.

-Over the years teaching gel printing I’ve noticed that people worry about the wrong things for two big reasons.
-The first is they don’t know the 3 most important factors to keep your eye on while printing.
+Over the years teaching gel printing, I’ve noticed that people worry about the wrong things for two big reasons.
+One is they don’t know the key factors to keep their eye on while printing.
 Throughout this workshop, you’ll get carefully chosen techniques that build your understanding of these factors step-by-step.

-The second reason is perfectionism.
-Perfectionism can take the fun out of gel printing but it doesn’t have to!
-If you’ve battled those critical voices and are ready to quiet them down and have more fun printing, you’ll love the bonus video, The Antidote to Perfection Paralysis.
+The other reason is perfectionism.
+Perfectionism can suck the fun out of gel printing but it doesn’t have to.
+If you’ve battled those critical voices and are ready to quiet them down and have more fun printing, you’ll love your third bonus video, The Antidote to Perfection Paralysis.

 But there’s one big thing I haven’t mentioned yet.
 It’s the entire reason I started gel printing and haven’t stopped.
 The FUN!
 It’s exciting to lift a print and see something you can’t believe you made on there!

 If you’re ready to let go of random guessing when you’re making prints so you can have even more fun then join me for Stencil-rific Layers!